AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 1. **Interesting Moments.** Creates interesting moments for your sales team to keep them in the loop.
 1. **Landing Page with Autoresponder.** Use downloadable content to get new people and nurture them.
 Includes landing pages and forms.
 1. **Lifecycle 2.** Uses scoring to move a person from new to marketing qualified.
 1. **Mobile Email Template.** A responsive email template tested against iPhone and Android.
-Certain versions of Android, MS Outlook, Exchange, and third-party apps like the Gmail and Yahoo!
-Mail mobile apps do not support the CSS required for responsive templates.
+Certain versions of Android, [!DNL MS Outlook], [!DNL Exchange], and third-party apps like the [!DNL Gmail] and [!DNL Yahoo!
+Mail] mobile apps do not support the CSS required for responsive templates.
 We recommend that you test before sending out emails.
 1. **Program Import Sweepstakes.** Sweepstakes program for those trying the Program Library!
 Just approve the emails and landing page and activate the smart campaign.
 Then view the approved landing page, fill out the form, and you're entered!
 1. **Sales Available Campaigns.** Gives your sales reps a way to execute Marketo smart campaigns from a Dashboard in your CRM.
 1. **Scoring - Spark Edition.** Demographic and behavioral scoring captured in a single scoring field.
 Includes more than two dozen scoring-related campaigns.
 1. **Scoring - Standard & Select Editions.** Demographic and behavioral scoring captured in separate scoring fields.
 Includes more than two dozen scoring-related campaigns.
 1. **Sync New People to CRM.** The campaign which syncs new people to your CRM system.
 It assigns a person status such that it is recognized as not being sales-ready.
 1. **Webinar with Event Adapter.** A full set of emails - such as invites and reminders - plus landing pages with forms and campaigns for moving people through the program.
-This program gets updates about registration, attendance, etc. from online events providers such as WebEx.
+This program gets updates about registration, attendance, etc. from online events providers such as [!DNL WebEx].
 1. **Webinar without Event Adapter.** Same as above, but with manual processes for recording registration, attendance, etc.
 1. **Sirius Decisions Scoring Program**.
 This program is built to support the standard Sirius Decisions Scoring Model, including the implicit and explicit scoring rules and matrixed person assignment.